 The famous naturalist John Muir once said: “in every walk with nature one receives far more than he seeks.”
 And this is particularly true for solo hikers, where your only companion is nature itself, and any chatter comes from the birds.
 America is a boon for solo hikers, with well-maintained trails that fan out across the country.

-Trek a section of the Appalachian Trail, the longest hiking-only footpath in the world, which extends from Maine to Georgia; embark on the 37-mile Teton Crest Trail in Wyoming’s Grand Teton National Park; or, follow in the footsteps of John Muir, on the John Muir Trail through the Sierra Nevada mountains in California.
+Trek a section of the Appalachian Trail, the longest hiking-only footpath in the world, which extends from Maine Dropdown content to Georgia Dropdown content; embark on the 37-mile Teton Crest Trail in Wyoming’s Grand Teton National Park Dropdown content; or, follow in the footsteps of John Muir, on the John Muir Trail through the Sierra Nevada mountains in California Dropdown content.
 For solo-hiking safety tips, check the National Park Service.

 When it comes to solo travel, there’s nothing quite like taking the wheel and cruising the open road while singing as loudly (and badly) as you want.
 The USA is the quintessential road trip nation, with vast highways and freeways crisscrossing every state.

-Try the famous Route 1 that traverses the length of California – don’t miss stunning Big Sur – to the mountain-flanked Seward Highway in Alaska to Highway 16 through Texas Hill Country, where you can refuel in towns like Bandera, the self-proclaimed “Cowboy Capital of the World.”
+Try the famous Route 1 that traverses the length of California Dropdown content – don’t miss stunning Big Sur – to the mountain-flanked Seward Highway in Alaska Dropdown content to Highway 16 through Texas Hill Country Dropdown content, where you can refuel in towns like Bandera, the self-proclaimed “Cowboy Capital of the World.”